deatil/zig-say/README.md

-## Zig-Blog
+## Zig-say

-Zig-Blog  is a blog system for Zig.
+Zig-say is a say system for Zig.

 ### Env